Parks Capital Improvements

 Weyerhaeuser King County Aquatic Center

 With three pools, locker rooms, a banquet hall, concession area and 2,500-seat natatorium, the WKCAC is one of the nation’s premier swimming and diving facilities and requires on-going upkeep by King County Parks.
-Recent upgrades have included installing energy efficient lighting and scoreboard, replacing the HVAC system, repainting the pools, and improving the locker rooms.
+Recent upgrades include installing energy efficient lighting, replacing the HVAC system, replacing the starting blocks, and resurfacing bulkheads.

 - Other general on-going maintenance and upkeep